Gorgeous bushshrike

 The gorgeous bushshrike (Telophorus viridis) is a species of bird in the family Malaconotidae.
 It is also known as the four-coloured bushshrike.
 Some use the name gorgeous bushshrike for the subspecies Telophorus viridis viridis only.

 Taxonomy

 Most authorities consider Telophorus viridis to comprise four subspecies: T. v. viridis, T. v. nigricauda, T. v. quartus and T. v. quadricolor.
-Others split the taxon into two species: T. viridis and T. quadricolor.

 Behavior

 Gorgeous bush-shrikes are rarely seen despite being a commonly occurring species, as they mostly dwell in densely vegetated woodlands.
 They are primarily insectivorous, gleaning insects from the understory growth they inhabit.

 Distribution

 Found in Angola, Republic of the Congo, Democratic Republic of the Congo, Gabon, and Zambia (T. v. viridis), coastal Kenya and Tanzania (T. v. nigricauda), Malawi, Mozambique and Zimbabwe (T. v. quartus) and South Africa and Eswatini (T. v. quadricolor).